Django0033/freecodecamp/responsive-web-design/applied-visual-design/adjust-the-background-color-property-of-text.md

 # Adjust the background-color Property of Text

-Instead of adjusting your overall bacground or the color of the text to make the forreground easily readable, you can add a `background-color` to the element holding the text you want to emphasize.
+Instead of adjusting your overall background or the color of the text to make the foreground easily readable, you can add a `background-color` to the element holding the text you want to emphasize.
 This challenge uses `rgba()` instead of `hex` codel or normal `rgb()`.

 > rgba stands for:<br>
 	r = red<br>